 Pinterest isn't new in the market.
 Many businesses use the platform to curate pins and nurture prospects into customers.
 You can significantly increase sales and ROI, considering the platform doesn't cost a dime (unless of course you get into Pinterest advertising or sponsored posts).

-Pinterest allows you to collect metrics and plunge into user profiles for insights into their interests, wish lists and purchasing patterns.
+Pinterest allows you to collect metrics with Pinterest Analytics and plunge into user profiles for insights into their interests, wish lists and purchasing patterns.
 You can determine the ideal time to offer specific promotions, or identify high-converting keywords and try them on other platforms.

 Aside from actually pinning content, you can use Pinterest to better understand your audience.
 Think of a users account like their own semi-public diary.
 Pinterest is quite a personal platform where people spend less time engaging with friends, and more time focusing on their wants, needs and even dreams.